johannes-manner/k8s-soa-example/README.md

 This mechanism can also be used for debugging and some sort of monitoring your system, when you want to perform *curl* or other commands to other pods within the system.
 Remember: the least deployable unit in K8s is a pod, not a container!!
 It is also sometimes beneficial to have a lightweight pod in your cluster for debugging purposes.

+NOTE: If you get an error under Windows that your device is "Unable to use a TTY" prefix the kubectl command with `winpty`.
 ```shell
 $ kubectl run hello --image=alpine -it -- ash
 / # uptime